intel/asynch_mode_nginx/README.md

 ```
 For more details directives of `nginx_qatzip_module`, please refer to
 `modules/nginx_qatzip_modules/README`.

+## QAT Sample Configuration

+file: `conf/nginx.QAT-sample.conf`

+This is a sample configure file shows how to configure QAT in nginx.conf.
+This file includes:

+* Enable SSL QAT engine in heretic mode.
+* Support HTTPS async mode.
+* Enable QATzip support.
+* Select TLS-1.2 as the default ssl_protocols.

+**Note:**

+* The QAT configuration needs crypto and compression instance for the user space application.

 ## Known Issues
 **'Orphan ring' errors in `dmesg` output when Nginx exit**<br/>